One million fake anti-anxiety pills seized at Zurich airport

 Laboratory tests showed they contained no active ingredients.
 Experts at the Swissmedic health authority said it was impossible to tell they were fakes at first glance.

-In developing countries, the World Health Organization has estimated that more than 10 percent of medicine may be fake or substandard.
+In developing countries, the World Health Organisation has estimated that more than 10 percent of medicine may be fake or substandard.

+* Deals come amid activist investor pressure (Adds background on activist investor pressure)